Cospectral graphs obtained by edge deletion: Introduction

 \section{Introduction}

 There are a number of useful matrices we can associate with a graph $X$.
 We have, of course, the adjacency matrix $A=A(X)$.
-If $D$ is the diagonal matrix with $D_{i,i}$ equal to the valency of the vertex $i$, we also have the \textsl{Laplacian} $L(X)=D-A$, the \textsl{unsigned Laplacian} (also called \textsl{signless Laplacian}) $S(X)=D+A$, and the \textsl{normalized Laplacian} $N(X)=D^{-1/2}LD^{-1/2}$ (assume for now that $X$ has no isolated vertices).
+If $D=D(X)$ is the diagonal matrix with $D_{i,i}$ equal to the valency of the vertex $i$, we also have the \textsl{Laplacian} $L(X)=D-A$, the \textsl{unsigned Laplacian} (also called \textsl{signless Laplacian}) $S(X)=D+A$, and the \textsl{normalized Laplacian} $N(X)=D^{-1/2}L(X)D^{-1/2}$, where $D^{-1}$ is the Moore–Penrose inverse of $D$.
 It has long been known that, although it is a useful invariant, the spectrum of $A(X)$ does not determine $X$.
-In this paper we provide new constructions of families of graphs $X$ and $Y$ that are not distinguished by the spectrum of any of the four matrices just given.
+In this paper we provide new constructions of families of graphs where any two graphs in a family are cospectral with respect to all the four matrices.